revelrush/Automatic-Water-Meter-Reader/README.md

 ## Image Datasets Used
 The study used two open-access image datasets to train and test the deep learning models within the pipeline.
 The primary dataset utilized was created by Roman K. called the [Water Meters Dataset](https://www.kaggle.com/datasets/tapakah68/yandextoloka-water-meters-dataset) consisting of 1244 images of water meters with the meter counter within each image completely annotated, and was also partially annotated by [Olivier K.](https://www.kaggle.com/datasets/merrickolivier/water-meter-ocr-images) which added individual annotations for each digit within the meter counter to some of the images.
 The secondary dataset utilized was the [UFPR-AMR Dataset](https://web.inf.ufpr.br/vri/databases/ufpr-amr/) created by Laroca et al., which was used to train an image-based electric meter reader, which consists of 2,000 images of electrical meters, all with annotations for the meter counter and the meter digits.

+## How-to
+1. Install all the required libraries listed in requirements.txt.
+The command pip install -r requirements.txt can be used to install everything.
+2. Download the model weights for the deep learnig models utilized [here](https://drive.google.com/file/d/1cR7rT8JEVS6iYMnm5x-ewDNTKNfmeuox/view?usp=sharing)
+3. Run Image-Based AMR.py, afterwards indicate the image to be processed, the number of digits and the number of whole digits.
+In addition to outputting the meter reading value, an image file for the processed image will be also created for the user to view.

 ## Acknowledgements
 In addition to the codebases and datasets mentioned thus far, the [deskew library](https://github.com/sbrunner/deskew) by sbrunner was also used during post processing.
+The research folder was taken from the TensorFlow Object Detection API, the project does not claim ownership of its contents in any way, its inclusion is merely for convenience.

 ## Miscellaneous
 The conference paper can be found in IEEE (link to be added), and a full, more in-depth version of the paper is available in the repository for those interested.